ELPAC: August Monthly Update

 - Initial ELPAC: Remote Administration Estimated Testing Times web page

-- New Coordinator Webinar materials available on the Past Training Opportunities and Materials web page
+- New Coordinator Webinar materials available on the Asynchronous Training Opportunities and Materials web page

 - ELPAC Score Reporting web page